cloudquery/cloudquery/website/pages/docs/plugins/destinations/bigquery/overview.md

   GCP service account key content.
 This allows for using different service accounts for the GCP source and BigQuery destination.
 If using service account keys, it is best to use [environment or file variable substitution](/docs/advanced-topics/environment-variable-substitution).

+- `batch_size` (int, optional.
+Default: 1000)

+  Number of rows to insert in a single batch.

 ## Underlying library